marfarma/wordpress-seo/readme.txt

 = Import & Export functionality =
 If you have multiple blogs, setting up plugins like this one on all of them might seem like a daunting task.
 Except that it's not, because what you can do is simple: you set up the plugin once.
 You then export your settings and simply import them on all your other sites.
 It's that simple!

-= Import functionality for other SEO plugins =
-If you've used All In One SEO Pack or HeadSpace2 before using this plugin, you might want to import all your old titles and descriptions.
+= Import functionality for other WordPress SEO plugins = If you've used All In One SEO Pack or HeadSpace2 before using this plugin, you might want to import all your old titles and descriptions.
 You can do that easily using the built-in import functionality.
 There's also import functionality for some of the older Yoast plugins like Robots Meta and RSS footer.

 Should you have a need to import from another SEO plugin or from a theme like Genesis or Thesis, you can use the [SEO Data Transporter](http://wordpress.org/extend/plugins/seo-data-transporter/) plugin, that'll easily convert your SEO meta data from and to a whole set of plugins like Platinum SEO, SEO Ultimate, Greg's High Performance SEO and themes like Headway, Hybrid, WooFramework, Catalyst etc.

 Read [this migration guide](http://yoast.com/all-in-one-seo-pack-migration/) if you still have questions about migrating from another SEO plugin to WordPress SEO.

-= WordPress SEO in your language! =
+= WordPress SEO Plugin in your Language! =
 Currently a huge translation project is underway, translating WordPress SEO in as much as 24 languages.
 So far, the translations for French and Dutch are complete, but we still need help on a lot of other languages, so if you're good at translating, please join us at [translate.yoast.com](http://translate.yoast.com).

 = News SEO =